mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 Additionally, validation for these hypotheses will include visualisations and commentary within the data visualisations Jupyter Notebook.
 Commentary will include, key insights, conclusions, recommendations and improvements, and ethical and societal considerations.

+Project hypotheses outcome:

+- Hypothesis 1:

+    -  **False** as non-UK customers spend more per transaction and show greater variability in spending.

+- Hypothesis 2:

+    - **False** as higher average spending occurs on weekdays.

+- Hypothesis 3:

+    - **True** as there is a difference in average transaction value between holiday and non-holiday months.

 ## Project Plan

 1. Data Collection